My Approach, Values, and Viewpoints

 Our relationship is crucial to the work we do together.
 I work hard and am dedicated to creating a space with you where you can feel comfortable in being yourself, and engaging in the therapy process.
 I think the best kind of therapy is the kind where it flows and feels as if you are grabbing a coffee with a friend.
 Get to know me by reading a little bit about me here.

-I focus on experiences, emotions, insight, and self understanding, rather than behavior (for individual therapy).
-I believe change and growth comes from experiencing yourself, and/or your partner(s) differently, rewriting the stories you have, and an increased understanding of your self, inner world, and emotions.
-I believe the more you understand yourself, you are empowered to make different decisions that can also bring needed emotional corrective experiences that propel you forward.
+Focal points of the work that you would be engaging in include going inward - examining your experiences, emotions, insight, curiosity, and self understanding, rather than trying to directly and outrightly “fix”behavior (for individual therapy).
+I believe change and growth comes from experiencing yourself, and/or your partner differently, rewriting the stories you have of your life and about yourself that no longer fit, an increased understanding of your self, your inner world, and your emotions.
+My belief in therapy aligns with the idea that he more you understand yourself, you are empowered to make different decisions that bring needed emotional corrective experiences that propel you forward.

 My approach is attachment based and rooted in humanistic experiential therapy.
 I also integrate narrative, emotionally focused therapy (EFT), and internal family systems (IFS) into my work.